Duet Night Abyss - Immersive Theatre Guide

 Set Your Goal for Theatre

-If you just chase after what influencers promote each season you will probably go crazy and feel overwhelmed by the required grind in gold wedges as you spread your effort out over whatever they try to get you excited about.
+If you just chase after what influencers promote each season you will probably go crazy and feel overwhelmed by the required grind in gold wedges as you spread your effort out over whichever character they try to get you excited about.

 Instead, first set your goal for Theatre.
 How much do you care, and how far do you want to go?